 Occupation: I am doing a PhD researching the architecture of the Great Northern Railway Ireland at Trinity College Dublin.

 Do you have a role in the society?
-I’m a member and I edit the IRRS London website.
+I’m a member and I formerly edited the IRRS London website.

 When did you first become a member of the Irish Railway Record Society in London and why?
 I joined the Dublin branch three years ago when doing my master’s about GNRI architecture at Dundalk.
 I moved back to London for a year and now I’m back in Dublin so I’m an inter-member!
 I’ve learned so much from the talks, journal, members and the wonderful archives at Heuston Station, Dublin.